 (Photo by Netflix)

 Clearly, there’s no Witcher without the Witcher, but Cavill will indeed return as the taciturn Geralt.
 And as seen in the first Witcher novel, he will be escorting Ciri (Freya Allan) to Kaer Morhen, where he was trained in the art of monster hunting.
-Allan will also return while Anya Chalotra continues on as Yennefer — the currently missing sorceress who no doubt has a price on her head after the events at Sodden Hill.
+Allan will also return while Anya Chalotra continues on as Yennefer — though presumed dead by most, she is very much alive and, based on recent trailers, is very much on the move again.
 Additionally, Joey Batey will return as Jaskier, who is of some seeming importance (if the October 28 trailer is anything to go by), but it remains to be seen if the bard can whip up another song as catchy as “Toss a Coin to Your Witcher.”
 We’re happy to see him try, though.

 Other returning faces include MyAnna Buring as Tissaia, Anna Shaffer as Triss Merigold, Therica Wilson Read as Sabrina, and Mahesh Jadu as Vilgefortz – all of whom were in a bad way at the end of the first season, but seemingly regroup following Sodden Hill.

 The Brotherhood is also represented by Terence Maynard as sorcerer Artorius Vigo, Lars Mikkelson as the Black Sun-obsessed Stregobor, Mimi Ndiweni as Nildgaard’s prominent mage Fringilla Vigo, Royce Pierreson as the pragmatic Istredd, and Lilly Cooper as mage-in-training Murta.